 Latrese Dixon is the mother of four children and a Gold Star wife.
 After marrying Staff Sergeant Donnie D. Dixon in 1994 she proudly lived the life of a military spouse.
 She understands the challenges, solutions, and joys of being a Blue Star family.
 Since Donnie's death (Operation Iraqi Freedom, 2007) she understands the challenges of a Gold Star wife and family.
 She always displays courage, resilience, pride, and a compassion that is enabling her children to achieve their life goals.

-Latrese will receive her BSB/M in Business Management in June 2013.
-She assists Dixon Center with program and solution development, and research.
-A soft spoken women, Latrese provides insights and expertise on the practical needs of our military, and Gold Star families.
+Latrese received her Associate Degree in Business Administration in 2012 and her Bachelor's Degree in Business Management in 2013.
+She assists Easter Seals Dixon Center with program and solution development and research as well as providing volunteer services in her community and schools.
+A soft spoken woman, Latrese provides insights and expertise on the practical needs of our military and Gold Star families.
 Her expertise is the result of living the life of both joy and tragedy, but never giving up.

-Sara Heidenheimer is the Administrative Coordinator for the Dixon Center at Easter Seals team.
-She is originally from Texas where she received her Bachelors of Business Administration from Angelo State University in San Angelo, Texas.
+Sara Heidenheimer is the Administrative Coordinator for the Easter Seals Dixon Center team.
+She is originally from Texas where she received her Bachelor's of Business Administration from Angelo State University in San Angelo, Texas.
 Sara brings with her an array of skills in the areas of business administration, marketing, special events, and social media.
 Her background includes work with the military and their families as the Newsletter Editor and Community Services Coordinator at Lincoln Military Housing in San Diego for five years.
-Prior to that Sara worked at the San Diego Armed Services YMCA as an Administrative Assistant and Program Coordinator.
-In these positions she helped facilitate volunteer activities, provided giveaways and crafts at homecomings, led tours of San Diego for those new to the area, and planned many events large and small to entertain and enrich the lives of those in the military community.
+While there she produced and edited their newsletter, maintained relationships with other military affiliated organizations, and planned events large and small to enrich the lives of those in the military community.
+Prior to that Sara worked at the San Diego Armed Services YMCA as an Administrative Assistant and Program Coordinator where she helped facilitate and manage volunteer activities, provided outreach to military families at homecomings, and led tours of San Diego for those new to the area.

-Sara has been married to her husband J.G., currently serving as a Chief Petty Officer in the Navy, for 12 years.
-They have two sons, Zachary and Ryan, and currently live in Maryland after relocating from Hawaii.
+Sara is a proud military spouse and has been married to her husband J.G. for 14 years.
+He is currently serving in the United States Navy as a Chief Petty Officer.
+They have two sons, Zachary and Ryan, a dog names Zeus, and a cat named Hermes.